-Prospective community college teachers should select courses in at least three mathematical areas such as analysis, algebra, and computing, in preparation for study beyond the master's level.
 Initial certification students should refer to the program brochure for information on additional requirements for state certification.
 All applicants for the M.A. degree must prepare a written project as a culminating integrative experience.

-Normally the program of studies for the Master of Science (M.S.) degree should include 42 points in courses in mathematics and mathematics education.
+Normally the program of studies for the Master of Science (M.S.) degree should include 42 points in courses in mathematics and mathematics education within the minimum requirement of 60 points.